LeToNode/Play2.0-CN-doc/javaGuide/JavaEbean.md

 ## Configuring Ebean

 Play 2.0 comes with the [[Ebean | http://www.avaje.org/]] ORM.
-To enable it, add this line in your `conf/application.conf` file:
+To enable it, add the following line to `conf/application.conf`:

 ```properties
 ebean.default=models.*
 ```

-Here you define a `default` Ebean server, using the `default` datasource that must be properly configured.
-You can actually create as many Ebean server you need, and explicitly define the mapped class for each server.
+This defines a `default` Ebean server, using the `default` data source, which must be properly configured.
+You can actually create as many Ebean servers you need, and explicitly define the mapped class for each server.

 ```properties
 ebean.orders=models.Order,models.OrderItem
 ebean.customers=models.Customer,models.Address
 ```

-In this example, we have access to 2 Ebean servers - each one using its own database.
+In this example, we have access to two Ebean servers - each one using its own database.

 ## Using the play.db.ebean.Model superclass